Borisvl/bigbash/Readme.md

 The third line is a standard SQL _SELECT_ statement.
 It outputs the movie names, which are then translated to the Bash one-liner.
 If you are familiar with Bash scriptings and UNIX tools, understanding this Bash code shouldn't be a problem.

-### Example Two: Joining a Large Table with a Small One
+### Example Two: Joining a Large Table to a Small One

-The above example is simple and doesn't show BigBash's full power.
-So let's create a more complicated statement on the dataset, using the top ten movies according to the average ratings submitted by all male users over 30.
+The above example doesn't show BigBash's full power—generated largely by its use of the _HASH JOIN_ operator.
+Let's create a more complicated statement on the dataset, using the top ten movies according to the average ratings submitted by all male users over 30.

 As in the previous example, we first create the tables, mappings, and _SELECT_ statement.
 Open an editor and type:

     CREATE TABLE movies (id INT UNIQUE, title TEXT, genres TEXT);
     CREATE TABLE ratings (user_id int, movie_id int, rating int, ratingtime LONG);